sdudley/cenote-marketplace-auditor/README.md

 - `discountAmountAsFraction`: The discount amount as a fraction (for example, 0.10 is a 10% discount)

-## Transaction Adjustment Management
+### Scripts for Transaction Adjustment Management

-The system allows for manual adjustments to transactions, such as applying a discount or adding notes.
+The system allows for manual adjustments to transactions, such as applying a discount or adding notes, which will allow that transaction to be automatically reconciled.

-### Adding a Transaction Adjustment
+#### Adding a Transaction Adjustment

 To add or update an adjustment for a specific transaction, use the `add-transaction-adjustment` script: